Move a SharePoint site to a different geo location

 The following types of site can be moved between geo locations:

-- Modern sites without an Office 365 Group association
+- Modern sites without a Microsoft 365 Group association

 - Classic SharePoint sites